CatEars/MapApp_Part1/README.md

 #### What are we going to do?

 This is a project about creating a map application that can show the shortest path from a --> b for users.
+The user will click two points on the map and then click the button.
+This will update the map with the shortest path between where the user clicked.

-We will also run it through a webserver so we will learn a little bit about hosting webpages and running a server.
+We will run the application through a webserver so we will learn a little bit about hosting webpages and running a server.
 The project will mostly be written in python but there will be some HTML, CSS and JavaScript involved.
 If you are doing anything on the web you cannot really avoid those three...

 #### What are we going to ignore?